-This Travel Policy sets forth the goals and parameters of the ACA for all travel necessary to conduct the business of the ACA.
+This Travel and Entertainment Policy (the "Policy") sets forth the goals and parameters of the Arizona Commerce Authority ("ACA") for all travel necessary to conduct the business of the ACA.
 The goals of the Policy are to ensure that:

-- A. Travel expenses incurred in the course of conducting ACA business are necessary, appropriate and add value to the ACA; and - B. Travel accommodations are conducive to the business needs of the ACA and appropriate and reasonable for the safety and convenience of ACA travelers.
+A. Travel expenses incurred in the course of conducting ACA business are necessary, appropriate, and add value to the ACA; and

+B. Travel accommodations are conducive to the business needs of the ACA and appropriate and reasonable for the safety and convenience of ACA travelers.